Fluorescence-Detected Circular Dichroism of a Chiral Molecular Monolayer with Dielectric Metasurfaces

 We repeat the double-stranded DNA measurements on the three metasurfaces characterized in Figure 1 to study the spectral influence of the metasurface resonance on the FDCD signal.
-These results show an FDCD signal that red shifts with increasing disk size and is blue-shifted from the resonance center wavelength, as is $\text{C/C}_{\text{CPL}}$ in Figure 1.
-In contrast, upon repeating the measurement on an identically-sized square of unpatterned silicon on the same sapphire substrate, no significant FDCD signal is observed (Supporting Figure 3), illustrating that the detected signal can primarily be attributed to the electromagnetic near-field enhancements.
-To confirm that the measured FDCD signal arises primarily from molecular circular dichroism, we perform full-field simulations, calculating $\Delta$A and $\text{C/C}_{\text{CPL}}$ within a 10-nm-thick chiral layer above the silicon disks (Figure 4b).
-We first define a chiral medium (Pasteur) parameter, that accounts for coupling effects between induced electric and magnetic dipoles.
-We use a wavelength-independent Pasteur parameter, with strength typical of an on-resonant chiral molecule (Re($\chi$)$\sim$1e-4, Im($\chi$)$\sim$1e-6, see SI).\cite{garcia2018enantiomer,mohammadi2019accessible,nesterov2016role} Figure 4b shows these results, indicating that the peak in molecular $\Delta$A occurs just blue-shifted from the dip in transmission, and red shifts with increasing disk size, corresponding well with experiments.
+These results (Figure 4a) show a red-shifting FDCD signal with increasing disk size.
+Consistent with $\text{C/C}_{\text{CPL}}$ in Figure 1, the peak is blue-shifted from the resonance center wavelength.
+In contrast, upon repeating the measurement on an identically-sized square of unpatterned silicon on the same sapphire substrate, no significant FDCD signal is observed (Figure S5), illustrating that the detected signal can primarily be attributed to the electromagnetic near-field enhancements.
+To confirm that the measured FDCD signal arises primarily from molecular circular dichroism, we perform full-field simulations, calculating $\Delta$A and $\text{C/C}_{\text{CPL}}$ within a 10-nm-thick chiral layer above the silicon disks.
+To account for coupling effects between induced electric and magnetic dipoles in the chiral medium, these simulations use a wavelength-independent Pasteur parameter with strength typical of an on-resonant chiral molecule (see SI). \cite{garcia2018enantiomer,mohammadi2019accessible,nesterov2016role} Figure 4b shows these results, indicating that the peak in molecular $\Delta$A occurs just blue-shifted from the dip in transmission, and red shifts with increasing disk size, corresponding well with experiments.
 Further, the observed lineshape and spectral position of the simulated $\Delta$A are in good agreement with those of the optical chirality enhancement in the molecular layer, seen in the solid and dotted lines of Figure 4b, respectively.
-We note that the optical chirality calculated in the chiral layer on the $103\,\text{nm}$ metasurface exhibits two peaks, in contrast to the single peak in $\Delta$A, likely due to higher enhancements in electric field associated with the blue-shifted mode as the resonances separate.
-Importantly, $\Delta$A within the silicon nanodisks in simulation (Supporting Figure 6) is given by a bisignate lineshape that is not seen in our measurement.
-This result further indicates that the FDCD signal in our measurement arises primarily from enhanced molecular CD due to high optical chirality density in the near field, as opposed to induced CD in the disks themselves.\cite{garcia2019enhanced} We attribute the non-negligible ($\sim$~20nm) red shift between simulation and experiment to a combination of an oxide layer on the silicon surface, tapering of disk side-walls, and wavelength-dependent chiral medium properties which were not captured in our model.
+We note that the optical chirality calculated in the chiral layer on the 103-nm-metasurface exhibits two peaks, in contrast to the single peak in $\Delta$A, likely due to higher enhancements in electric field associated with the blue-shifted mode as the resonances separate.
+Importantly, $\Delta$A within the silicon nanodisks in simulation (Figure S6) is given by a bisignate lineshape not seen in our measurement.
+This result further indicates that the measured FDCD signal arises primarily from enhanced molecular CD due to high optical chirality density in the near field, as opposed to induced CD in the disks themselves.\cite{garcia2019enhanced} We attribute the non-negligible ($\sim$~20nm) red shift between simulation and experiment to a combination of an oxide layer on the silicon surface, tapering of disk side-walls, and wavelength-dependent chiral medium properties which were not captured in our model.